-Lectures are intended to give the students a systematic understanding of the component systems and techniques employed in RF engineering and wireless communications as well as the ability to engage in the analysis, design, and application of state-of-the-art RF and wireless systems.
+Lectures are intended to give the students a systematic understanding of the fundamental principles and advanced concepts employed in Digital Signal Processing as relevant to wireless communications as well as the ability to engage in the design, implementation, and application of Digital Signal Processing techniques.
 This learning will be further reinforced by laboratory work and seminars, one of which will be delivered by an industry expert.
 Active participation is encouraged during the lectures.
 There will be an open book exam to assess the student?s ability to apply the acquired knowledge.
 A group project allows the students to work together on a system design project that encourages the students to apply the acquired knowledge.
 Students will exercise project management and teamwork skills to plan (work plan structure) and share the workload.